polyipseity/information/special/d.school design thinking bootleg.md

 ## process modules

 There are 5 "modes" to design thinking.
-Note that the "mode" order is {{only recommended and is not must be followed.
-In fact, the process is nonlinear, can start anywhere, and can be parallel}}.
+Note that the "mode" order is {@{only recommended and is not must be followed.
+In fact, the process is nonlinear, can start anywhere, and can be parallel}@}.

 ```Python
 # pytextgen generate data